GabeSoler/coltrane_static_site/content/about/contact.md

 publish_date: 2024-04-16 19:26:02
 ---

-Hi, my office it is placed in Forth St, Edinbugh, EH1 3LH.
+Hi, my office it is placed in Forth St, Edinburgh, EH1 3LH.

 You can reach me to the email: